How Hollywood changed Uber and Uber changed Hollywood

 Although Kalanick had never been part of the A-list celeb culture, that changed as Uber grew and he found himself a celebrity of sorts, welcomed into VIP clubs and rubbing elbows with people like Leonardo DiCaprio and Jay-Z. According to a New York Times Magazine piece, Kalanick was introduced to the L.A. nightlife by Uber investor Shervin Pishevar, who would bring Kalanick to clubs on weekends, providing him with a set of “club clothes.”
 Emil Michael, Uber’s former chief business officer, would also accompany Kalanick to L.A. parties.

-Besides the glamour, returning to L.A. as as success story was also a redemption of sorts for Kalanick, whose first startup, Scour, which tried to be a Napster for video files, was invested in by CAA cofounder Michael Ovitz.
+Besides the glamour, returning to L.A. as a success story was also a redemption of sorts for Kalanick, whose first startup, Scour, which tried to be a Napster for video files, was invested in by CAA cofounder Michael Ovitz.
 The Hollywood kingpin signed on, taking a 51% stake in the company along with supermarket magnate Ron Burkle, and then sued Scour when the founders said they were going to look for other investors.
 Hollywood, fearful of piracy, sued Scour, too, for $250 billion, effectively killing the startup.

 Kalanick was stung by the experience and told Fast Company in 2015, “In some way, L.A. respects the young guy that’s out there just trying to make it happen, but in some ways, they disrespect that, too.”